-Turn me off.
 “We had families hang signs on their television: ‘Don’t turn me on for a certain amount of time,’” Dolan explains.
-Celebrate national Screen-Free week–or hold one of your own–by turning off all the monitors in your house and placing signs on them reminding you to keep shut off.
+Celebrate National Screen-Free week—or hold one of your own—by turning off all the monitors in your house and placing signs on them reminding you to keep shut off.

-Park far away.
-It would be great if parking lots posted signs far from the store entrance reading “For more physical activity in you day, park here,” Dolan says.
+It would be great if parking lots posted signs far from the store entrance reading “For more physical activity in your day, park here,” Dolan says.
 But, since they typically don’t, why not make your own?
-Place on your dashboard as a reminder to get more walking in your day.
+Place a post-it on your dashboard to remind you further away to get more walking into your day.

-Change the signs.
-“You have to rotate the signs– I’m sure they would get old,” Dolan says.
-While she didn’t have a specific suggestion for exactly when you should change the signs, the right timeframe is probably when you stop noticing them–that’s when they become ineffective.
+“You have to rotate the signs—I’m sure they would get old,” Dolan says.
+While she didn’t have a specific suggestion for exactly when you should change the signs, the right timeframe is probably when you stop noticing them—that’s when they become ineffective.

-Simply by taking one of these steps–a two-minute walk up the stairs each day at work, then back again at the end day’s end–a 150-pound person would mindlessly burn 7,500 calories per year—enough to effortlessly lose two pounds!
+Simply by taking one of these steps—a two-minute walk up the stairs each day at work, then back again at the day’s end—a 150-pound person would mindlessly burn 7,500 calories per year—enough to effortlessly lose two pounds.
 Add them all up, and you’ll lose even more!